 #1 What is Google Exchange Bidding?

 Exchange bidding is often stated as Google header bidding and also known as EBDA (Exchange Bidding in Dynamic Allocation).
-Google has partnered with 14 exchanges to make the services more accessible for publisher via Doubleclick.
+Google has partnered with multiple exchanges to make the services more accessible for publisher via Doubleclick.
 To understand how does Google exchange bidding work, let’s start by understanding why we need it in the first place.

 According to Google, exchange bidding is designed to reduce the complexity without affecting the user experience.
 The complexity, mentioned by Google, is in reference to the header bidding complexity.